JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/matrix/mix_matrices.rst

 ------

 - **Factor**
-    A float that control the amount of each matrix input to the output, where 0 means the first matrix only and 1 means the second matrix only.
+    A float that controls the amount of each matrix input to the output, where 0 means the first matrix only and 1 means the second matrix only.

 Outputs
 -------

-- **Result** - The result matrix of mixing the two matrices by the input factor.
+- **Result** - The resultant matrix of mixing the two matrices by the input factor.

 Advanced Node Settings
 ----------------------